jaidTw/ctf-writeups/csaw-2018/kvm.md

 Now the things are much clearer, `func1e0` is always called with `addr = 0x1300` at the outmost loop, then it will check if the addr conatins byte `0xff`, if true, then recursively check `addr+8` and `addr+16`.

-Look at offset 0x1300, it is actually some kind of address chaining, which finally link to a character.
+Look at offset `0x1300`, it is actually some kind of address chaining together, which finally link to a character.
 ```
 $ od -t x8 -Ax dump | less
 ...